LuisC111/data-engineering/README.md

 ## How does the .env file work?

-You must rename the .env.example file to .env and change the value of the variables to the actual connection to the database.
+You must rename the env.example file to .env and change the value of the variables to the actual connection to the database.
 (The .env file with the values I sent to your email along with the link to the repository).

 ## Requirements: